 - Improper maintenance or installation of the brakes, or aging brakes that weren’t repaired soon enough, leading to brake failure on the road

-Any vehicle can be involved in an accident, but the sheer mass and size of trucks increase the chances of accidents—and those accidents are usually severe or even deadly for anyone involved.
-This is why it’s so important to work with a truck accident lawyer if you or a loved one was injured or killed in a truck accident.
-A number of factors can be involved, and a legal professional can get to the root of the issue to hold those responsible liable for your damages.
+Any vehicle can be involved in an accident, but the sheer mass and size of trucks increase the chances of accidents, and those accidents are usually severe or even deadly for anyone involved.
+A number of factors can be involved in a truck accident, and a truck accident lawyer in Austell can get to the root of the issue to hold those responsible liable for your damages.

-Unfortunately, driver fatigue plays a part in truck accidents more than you’d think.
-Truck drivers are often given long work hours and strict deadlines for moving their cargo.
+Unfortunately, driver fatigue plays a very large part in truck accidents, more so than you’d think.
+Despite the Federal Motor Carrier Safety Administration’s regulations on hours of service, truck drivers are often given long work hours and strict deadlines for moving their cargo.

-Although they should be allowed time to rest and given proper breaks, the pressure to complete trips on time leads drivers to stick their breaks and push through instead.
-As a result, truck drivers are out on the road while fatigued and low on sleep and food.
-Even an experienced truck driver who is used to driving tired isn’t immune to making mistakes or even falling asleep behind the wheel.
+Although they should be allowed time to rest and given proper breaks, the pressure to complete trips on time leads drivers to skip their breaks and push through instead.
+As a result, truck drivers are fatigued on the road and low on sleep and food.
+Even an experienced truck driver who is used to driving tired isn’t immune to making mistakes or falling asleep behind the wheel.

 Talk to an Austell Truck Accident Lawyer for Free